Crock Pot Turkey Breast

 - Salt

-- Prepare the turkey – mix the ingredients for the rub in a small bowl.
+Mix the ingredients for the rub in a small bowl.
 Rub it all over the turkey.
 Gently separate the skin from the meat and rub some under the skin, too.
 Place the turkey breast side down in the crock pot so it is resting on top of the vegetables.

-- Make the gravy – strain the juices in the crock pot into a measuring cup.
+Strain the juices in the crock pot into a measuring cup.
 It should be about 2 cups.
 If less, you can top it off with some chicken broth.
 In a saucepan, melt the butter over medium heat.
 Add the flour and stir until smooth.
 Add one cup of the broth and whisk until a paste forms.
 Add the other cup of broth and whisk until smooth.
 Add the salt and pepper and simmer the gravy until it’s thickened.

 - Choose a skin-on, bone-in turkey breast.
 You will get a juicier and more flavorful turkey breast once it’s cooked.